 Located right in the middle of Man Sagar Lake, this palace in Jaipur has been abandoned for ages now.
 It is said to have been built as a summer retreat for the Royals.
 However, today, it lies abandoned and desolate, in the centre of the lake.
-The mysterious or the bizarre thing about this palace is that it actually has five storeys, with four of them being submerged in the lake!
+This is a mysterious and unusual place in India as it actually has five storeys, with four of them being submerged in the lake!
 How the palace came to be submerged, no one knows.
 However, it makes for a hauntingly beautiful experience.
 You can book a boat and view the submerged palace up close, in peace.

 Located around 54km from Imphal, in the state of Manipur, Loktak Lake is another wonderful creation of nature.
 On this unbelievably beautiful lake, one can find, the world's only floating islands, known as 'Phumdis'.
 Loktak lake also has world's largest floating park, the Keibul Lamjao National Park.